Susie the Little Blue Coupe: Home media

 The DVD release of The Love Bug featured this short as a special feature.
 The Adventures of Ichabod and Mr. Toad DVD also features the short as a bonus episode on the DVD's trivia section.

 It also appeared on the It's A Small World of Fun Vol. 2 DVD.

 Legacy

+Susie made cameo appearances in the House of Mouse episode, "Max's New Car" and in the 2023 animated short film Once Upon a Studio.

-The film's method of anthropomorphizing the cars, using the windshield for the eyes and eyelids, served as a stylistic inspiration for the 2006 Disney-Pixar animated feature, Cars and its sequels and spin-offs.
+The film's method of anthropomorphizing the cars, using the windshield for the eyes and eyelids, served as a stylistic inspiration for the Disney-Pixar Cars franchise.

+Copyright status

 While the animated film's copyright was not renewed, the music within it was.
-Effectively, this means that the film's images are public domain, but the short in full won't enter the public domain until 2048 under current United States copyright law.
+Effectively, this means that the film's images are public domain, but the short in full will not enter the public domain until 2048 under current United States copyright law.